EDIorg/ecocomDP/documentation/instructions/eml-creation.md

 3. Define ecocomDP variables and assign units with `define_variables`.
 Consult function documentation for more information.

+4. Validate your ecocomDP tables relative to the model ecocomDP [following these instructions](https://github.com/EDIorg/ecocomDP/blob/master/documentation/instructions/table-validation.md).

-4. Create ecocomDP EML with `make_eml`.
+5. Create ecocomDP EML with `make_eml`.
 See function documentation for more information.